 A/B testing tools – A quick look

 Let’s help you make an informed choice.
-Here’s a curated list of the top 15 A/B testing tools available on the market along with key details related to each tool.
+Here we have a curated list of the top 15 A/B testing tools available on the market along with key details related to each tool.

 1. VWO

 VWO started its journey in 2010 with a simple drag-and-drop editor.
-Since then, it has evolved into a comprehensive experience optimization platform.
+Since then, it has evolved into an end-to-end experience optimization platform.

-Today, VWO offers a suite of seamlessly integrated tools.
+Today, VWO offers a suite of integrated tools.
 These tools help unify customer data, uncover behavioral insights, and run A/B tests across web, mobile, and server environments.
-With VWO, you can also roll out new features, personalize customer experiences, and optimize the entire buyer journey.
+With VWO, you can also roll out new features, personalize customer experiences, and optimize the entire customer journey.

 Tool information: